-27 Unsolicited Status
+23 Unsolicited Status

 All unsolicited status generated by this specification shall reflect communication status only.
 No device-specific or service-specific information shall be carried in the unsolicited status message.
-The unsolicited status message shall be identified by setting the src field to a value of two (indicating the source is "device" status).
-When an unsolicited status block is stored as a result of initiator inactivity, the status structure shall indicate the nature of the request, and shall also indicate the current state of transport status.
+The unsolicited status message and shall be identified by setting the src field to a value of two (indicating the source is "device" status).
+When an unsolicited status block is stored as a result of initiator inactivity, the status structure shall indicate the nature of the request, and shall also indicate the current state of transport status.no indication shall be stored indicating the reason for the status, though the status shall reflect the current state of the communications link.

-- 1. The Target shall clear it's Unsolicited_Status_Enable register after a successful Login. - 2.
-The Initiator shall write a one to the Target's Unsolicited_Status_Enable to allow Unsolicited Status. - 3.
+- 1. The Target shall clear it's Unsolicited_Status_Enable register after a successful Login. - The Initiator shall write a one to the Target's Unsolicited_Status_Enable to allow Unsolicited Status. - 3.
 The Target may send Unsolicited status, using a Status Block, to the Initiator using the Status_FIFO address that the Target received during Login. - 4.
-The Target shall use its Unsolicited_Status_Enable register to handshake this status block. - 5.
+The Target shall use its Unsolicited Status Enable register to handshake this status block. - 5.
 The Target can only store status when the Unsolicited_Status_Enable register is set to one. - 6.
 After writing the status, the Target shall clear this register. - 7.
 The Initiator shall write a one to the Target's Unsolicited_Status_Enable to allow subsequent Unsolicited Status.